Peter Mueller (ice hockey)

-Peter Randy Mueller (born April 14, 1988) is an American professional ice hockey forward, currently playing for HC Vítkovice Ridera in the Czech Extraliga (ELH).
-He has previously played in the National Hockey League (NHL) with the Phoenix Coyotes, Colorado Avalanche and the Florida Panthers.
+Peter Randy Mueller (born April 14, 1988) is an American former professional ice hockey forward.
+He played in the National Hockey League (NHL) with the Phoenix Coyotes, Colorado Avalanche and the Florida Panthers.

 Playing career

 Mueller was drafted 8th overall by the Phoenix Coyotes in the 2006 NHL Entry Draft.
 He plays as a center.
 He played in the USA Hockey developmental program for the 2004–05 season before moving to the Western Hockey League's Everett Silvertips.
-He followed former Breck High School teammate Blake Wheeler to the Coyotes, making the transition into the NHL during the 2007–08 season.
 Because of his outstanding performances in the first half of the 2007–08 season, Mueller was selected to play in the 2008 NHL YoungStars Game in Atlanta.
 He netted his first career NHL hat-trick against the Anaheim Ducks on November 7, 2007.

 Mueller's 2008–09 season was a small disappointment as he couldn't replicate his 54 point performance of 2007–08, recording 36 points in 72 games.

 In the 2009–10 season, Mueller's production further sagged, leading to a request to be traded.
 Mueller scored 17 points in 54 games before on March 12, 2010, he was traded by the Coyotes, along with Kevin Porter, to the Colorado Avalanche for Wojtek Wolski.
 Later that day Mueller made his Avalanche debut, scoring a goal in a 4–3 victory over the Anaheim Ducks.
 In just 15 games with the Avs, after a 5–4 overtime victory against the San Jose Sharks in which he scored two goals and an assist, Mueller had already eclipsed his offensive production he managed to register with the Coyotes for the entire season before the trade.

 On September 10, 2010, the Avalanche signed Mueller to a two year, $4 million deal.
 He suffered a concussion in an Avalanche regular season game against San Jose late in the 2010 season.
 He suffered it as a result of a hard check by former Avalanche defenseman, Rob Blake.
 He suffered another concussion in the last week of the 2010–11 preseason and was put on injured reserve.

 Mueller made an anticipated return after a year of absence in the beginning of the 2011–12 season, but post-concussion syndromes forced him to the IR again.
 On November 25, 2011 it was reported that Mueller, who has been dealing with post-concussion symptoms, now had a groin injury as well.
 On January 12, 2012, he made another return in a 3–2 OT loss against the Nashville Predators.
 He scored his first points in almost 2 years on January 18, when he scored two goals and added an assist against the Florida Panthers in a 4–3 OT win.